WouterJ/mockery/CONTRIBUTING.md

 then install the dependencies with `php /path/to/composer.phar install --dev`.

 This will install the required PHPUnit and Hamcrest dev dependencies and create the autoload files required by the unit tests.
-Navigate to the "tests" directory and run the `vendor/bin/phpunit` command to run the unit tests.
-With a wee bit of luck, there will be no failed tests!
+You may run the `vendor/bin/phpunit` command to run the unit tests.
+If everything goes to plan, there will be no failed tests!

 # Debugging Mockery